endlessalpacaYT/Backend-S12/README.md

 # Backend-S12
+Backend-S12 is a fortnite backend written in Node.js that features an account system.</br>[Changelog](CHANGELOG.md) · [Issues](https://github.com/endlessalpacaYT/Backend-S12/issues)

-## This Backend Is Based On LawinV1
+## This Backend is based on LawinV1